 After all that he had endured, Abram's greatest days were yet to come.
 Weeping endures for a night but joy comes in the morning.
 Let that thought encourage you as you consider God's work in your life.
 The pain you are going through is not for nothing.
 He takes away the things we thought we couldn't live without in order to give us something better and more satisfying.
 We yield the temporal to gain the eternal.
 We give up the things we could not keep in order to receive those things we can never lose.
 Originally from Ur but now in Haran was the place of his father.
+God had to show him some place different.

-12:1e ...unto a land that I will shew thee: We must conclude that Abram did not know where he was going.
-As he did the first things first he separated himself from all that was important to him, now God would show him or direct him to a land that was the promise.
-Thus his stay in Haran was not a result of disobedience.
+12:1e ...unto a land that I will shew thee:- We must conclude that Abram did not know where he was going.
+First thing first was to separate himself from all that was important to him, then God could show him or direct him to a land that was the promise.
+Thus, his stay in Haran was not a result of disobedience.
 Note how the promise given to Abram parallels the promise to the believer.
 Abram was to inherit the Promised Land if he turned away from the world and followed God.
 We are to inherit the Promised Land of heaven if we turn away from the world and follow God.
 The Promised Land is a symbol, a type, a picture of heaven.
 However, their Promised Land of Canaan would be their inheritance!

-12:2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: The command of instructions was given in verse 1; now the promises or incentives are now presented to Abram.
+12:2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing:-The command of instructions was given in verse 1.
+Now the promises or incentives are now presented to Abram.
 His leaving his country, his kindred, and his father's house was made clear to him.
-Obedience is the key word we look for in Abram to carry out such commands.